Charles Minlend Jr.

-Charles Alexander Minlend Jr. (born December 19, 1997) is an American-Cameroonian professional basketball player for the Cimarrones del Choco.
-He is the son of Charles Minlend, who played professionally as well.
+Charles Alexander Minlend Jr. (born December 19, 1997) is an American-Cameroonian professional basketball player for Metropolitans 92 of the French Élite 2.
+He is the son of Charles Minlend, who played basketball professionally as well.

 Early life

 Minlend Jr. was born in Queens, New York, and grew up in four different countries as his father Charles played there professionally.
 He spent the first decade of his life in France, Israel and South Korea.

 College career

 Minlend Jr. started out with San Francisco Dons, where he averaged 14.4 points and 4.7 rebounds over his three seasons there.
 He was named to the All-West Coast Conference Second Team twice, in 2019 and 2020.

 Minlend Jr. then transferred to the Louisville Cardinals, after he also considered Arizona, Arkansas, Butler, Gonzaga, Indiana and Mississippi State.
 After redshirting his first season, he attained All-WCC Freshman Team honours in 2017–18.

 Professional career

 In May 2022, Minlend Jr. joined Cameroonian club FAP for the playoffs of the Basketball Africa League.
 He scored a team-high 17 points in the lost third-place game.

 In August 2022, he joined the Spanish club Zornotza ST for the 2022–23 season.

 For the following 2023–24 season, he played with Huelva Comercio Viridis in the LEB Plata.

 Minlend Jr. joined Colombian club Cimarrones del Choco on April 25, 2024.